El Yunque National Forest: Angelito

-The Angelito Trail is an easy short 0.7-mile-long trail that crosses the tabonuco forest zone leads to the Las Damas Pool, also known as Charco Angelito, a series of natural pools along the Mameyes River.
-Although the trail is easy visitors must be cautious of the weather since the area is prone to flash flooding.
-The trail and area were heavily damaged during Hurricane Maria in 2017 but it has recently reopened.
+The Angelito Trail is an easy, short 0.7-mile-long trail that crosses the tabonuco forest zone and leads to the Las Damas Pool, also known as Charco Angelito, a series of natural pools along the Mameyes River.
+Although the trail is easy, visitors must be cautious of the weather since the area is prone to flash flooding.
+The trail and area were heavily damaged during Hurricane Maria in 2017, but it has recently reopened.
 Dogs are allowed on the trail but must be kept on a leash.
 The trailhead is located on PR-988.
 This trail is the only one in the forest to be located in the municipality of Luquillo.

 La Coca

-This trail is a 1.8 miles one-way trail that is considered to be very challenging, not necessarily for its steepness but for the denseness of the forest foliage it crosses.
-The trail crosses numerous small steams, waterfalls and a tabonuco tree forest and leads to the lush Mameyes Wild & Scenic River area.
-This is one of the rainiest parts of the national forest which means the trail is often muddy and slippery so appropriate hiking shoes are necessary.
-Due to the dense forest in the area, most disappearances in the forest occur along this trail so it is important not to walk off the trail under any circumstance.
+This trail is a 1.8-mile one-way trail that is considered to be very challenging, not necessarily for its steepness but for the density of the forest foliage it crosses.
+The trail crosses numerous small streams, waterfalls, and a tabonuco tree forest and leads to the lush Mameyes Wild & Scenic River area.
+This is one of the rainiest parts of the national forest, which means the trail is often muddy and slippery, so appropriate hiking shoes are necessary.
+Due to the dense forest in the area, most disappearances in the forest occur along this trail, so it is important not to walk off the trail under any circumstances.
 The trailhead is located on PR-191.

 La Mina

+La Mina Trail is closed as of 2021 due to the damage caused by Hurricane Maria in 2017.

-La Mina Trail is a moderate to difficult 0.7-mile-long mile that starts on PR-191 close to the Palo Colorado Information Center.
+La Mina Trail is a moderate to difficult 0.7-mile-long trail that starts on PR-191 close to the Palo Colorado Information Center.
 This is another popular hiking trail as it leads to La Mina Falls, one of the most picturesque waterfalls of the national forest.
 The trail also follows the course of La Mina River, also included in the National Wild and Scenic Rivers System, and offers opportunities for swimming in the pool located by La Mina Falls.
-The trail is closed as of 2021 due to the damage caused by Hurricane Maria in 2017.

 Big Tree

 This is a paved mile-long self-guided interpretative trail that offers hikers the opportunity to come close to some of the largest trees in the national forest, the tabonuco tree (Dacryodes excelsa).
-Although paved the trail is considered moderate as it is steep in some sections.
-It ends in La Mina Falls close to a picnic area.
+Although paved, the trail is considered moderate as it is steep in some sections.
+It ends at La Mina Falls, close to a picnic area.
 The trail is closed as of 2021 due to the damage caused by Hurricane Maria in 2017.